queondatodotranqui/WeatherApp/README.md

 The icons are from <a href="https://github.com/darkskyapp/skycons">Darkskyapp</a>.

-Nowadays is only mobile friendly.
+Currently, the app is only mobile friendly.